carsoncole/tree-recycle/README.md

 ## Installation

-This installed has been configured to run on [Heroku](https://heroku.com/), but is easily modified to work on any cloud provider.
+This application has been configured to run on [Heroku](https://heroku.com/), but is easily modified to work on any cloud provider.
 Install Ruby on Rails 7, Ruby > 3.0.0, and PostgreSQL.
 Then `bundle install` to install the necessary gems.

 ### Database